-Firefly Network Requirements for TLS Protect Datacenter
+Issuer Network Requirements for TLS Protect Datacenter¶

-Firefly needs to connect to the WebSDK API of your TLS Protect Datacenter instance in order to fetch the security configuration and enroll subordinate CA certificates.
+CyberArk Workload Identity Manager (formerly known as Firefly) needs to connect to the WebSDK API of your TLS Protect Datacenter instance in order to fetch the security configuration and enroll subordinate CA certificates.
 Therefore, you may need to configure your firewall or egress proxy accordingly.

-Rule Source host Destination host Protocol Port Notes
+Rule | Source host | Destination host | Protocol | Port | Notes |

-ALLOW <Your Kubernetes Cluster> <Your TLS Protect Datacenter> TCP 443
+ALLOW | <Your Kubernetes Cluster> | <Your TLS Protect Datacenter> | TCP | 443 | |

-ALLOW <Your TLS Protect Datacenter> <Your Kubernetes Cluster> TCP 443 Only needed when OIDC authentication is used.
+ALLOW | <Your TLS Protect Datacenter> | <Your Kubernetes Cluster> | TCP | 443 | Only needed when OIDC authentication is used. |

-If you use an egress proxy you can assign the proxy address to an environment variable called HTTPS_PROXY, in the environment of the Firefly process.
-Firefly uses the Go HTTP library, which allows getting the proxy from the process environment.
+, in the environment of the Issuer process.
+Issuer uses the Go HTTP library, which allows getting the proxy from the process environment.

-Modifying network settings for Kubernetes
+Modifying network settings for Kubernetes¶

 Egress using NetworkPolicy

-Many Kubernetes clusters and most OpenShift clusters have NetworkPolicy enabled.
+enabled.
 NetworkPolicies allow you to limit how a Pod communicates over the network.
 NetworkPolicies apply to a connections between Pods in a cluster and also apply to connections between Pods and the TLS Protect Datacenter instance.

-Here is an example of NetworkPolicy which will allow Firefly to connect to the WebSDK API of your TLS Protect Datacenter instance.
+which will allow Issuer to connect to the WebSDK API of your TLS Protect Datacenter instance.

 apiVersion: networking.k8s.io/v1